dimagi/commcare-hq/corehq/doctypemigrations/README.md

 ## Add your migrator instance

-To `corehq/doctypemigrations/migrator_instances.py` your an object representing your migration going off the following model:
+In `corehq/doctypemigrations/migrator_instances.py`, add an object representing your migration going off the following model:

 ```python